BalamuraliGopalswami/allure_report_consolidator/README.md

    ..to see the different options which could be used in the command line.
 1. Use the `--list` option to list out the acceptance projects which you would want to select and run the tests for.
-1. An example of running the AWSQASmokeTest category for the apm and cwf projects would be:
+1. An example of running the POCSmokeTest category for the base-project and sample-project acceptance projects would be:

-`python runTest.py --select apm-acceptance --select audit-advisor-acceptance --category AWSQASmokeTest`
+`python runTest.py --select base-project-acceptance/ --select sample-project-acceptance/ --category POCSmokeTest`